 This absolutist code still pervades Rome’s hierarchy, and all forms of abuse hinge around power and control.
 This is the key behind the prevalence of sexual abuse within Catholicism.
-The authoritarianism wielded by the clergy not only absolves them of their crimes but also renders their victims utterly powerless.
+The authoritarianism wielded by the clergy not only absolves them of their crimes but also renders their victims utterly powerless to stand against them.

 Even Rome’s ecclesiastical titles reflect this currency of power.
 The Catholic Encyclopedia says: “Instead of addressing patriarchs as ‘Vostra Beautitudine,’ archbishops as ‘Your Grace,’ bishops as ‘My Lord,’ abbots as ‘Gracious Lord,’ one may without any breach of etiquette salute all equally as Monsignor.”

 The word “monsignor” means “my Lord” and “arch” means “master,” so archbishop and arch priest literally mean master bishop and master priest which dubiously elevates them to the same footing as Jesus: “You call me Master and Lord, and rightly so.”
 (Jn.
 13:13).
 But He warned: “for you have only one Master and you are all brothers” (Mt.
 23:8).

 The Pope is called “Most Holy Father,” but the title “Holy Father” appears only once in the Bible and it’s used for God (Jn.
 17:11).
 Why should this title be attributed to an earthly creature?
 We are warned against using the religious title of “father” because it diverts the reference people should have for God/Jesus to imperfect and sinful men (Mt.
 23:9).